Margaret

 “She generously shares her wisdom in a safe and effectual way.” — U of Lynchburg, 2021

-Margaret Renkl is the author of Late Migrations: A Natural History of Love and Loss and Graceland, at Last: Notes on Hope and Heartache From the American South.
-She is also a contributing opinion writer for The New York Times, where her essays appear each Monday.
-Her work has also appeared in Guernica, Literary Hub, Oxford American, River Teeth, and The Sewanee Review, among others.
+Margaret Renkl is the author of Late Migrations: A Natural History of Love and Loss (2019) and Graceland, at Last: Notes on Hope and Heartache From the American South (2021), and The Comfort of Crows: A Backyard Year, (2023), which won the 2024 Southern Book Prize.
+Her next book, Leaf, Cloud, Crow: A Weekly Backyard Journal (October 2024), is a companion to The Comfort of Crows that offers 52 writing prompts and plentiful advice for studying the natural world.
+Renkl is contributing opinion writer for The New York Times, where her essays appear each Monday.
 A graduate of Auburn University and the University of South Carolina, she lives in Nashville.

 Graceland, At Last